Personal Build, Remote Run, Pre-tested Commit

 Note that TeamCity Add-in will commit the selected changes as they are at the moment of starting the personal build.
 Therefore, you can go on working on your project and be sure that untested changes will not be committed.

 Click Run to start your personal build with specified parameters.

 You can monitor execution of your personal builds in two ways:

 On the web interface of your TeamCity server, your personal builds are designated with the corresponding icons.
-E.g. in the illustration below, the failed build is a personal one.
+For example, in the illustration below, the failed build is a personal one.

 You can see a brief summary of each remote run underneath the corresponding change set, and click it to see more details.
 Information in this view is provided by your TeamCity server.

 If necessary, you can view any of the changesets or build details in the web UI of your TeamCity server.
 To do so, select the desired item and click Open in Web on the toolbar.

 For more information, see Analyzing Server Changesets, Builds, and Tests.